 Depreciation is the systematic allocation of the depreciable amount of an asset over its useful life, i.e. the period over which an asset is expected to be available for use by an entity.
-An impairment loss is the amount by which the carrying amount of a tangible asset exceeds its recoverable amount, i.e. the higher of an asset's fair value less costs to sell and value in use.
+An impairment loss is the amount by which the carrying amount of a tangible asset exceeds its recoverable amount, i.e. the higher of an asset's fair value minus costs to sell and value in use.

-The licensee must enter the appropriate figure for the depreciation/impairment of tangible fixed assets.
+The licensee must enter the appropriate figure for the depreciation of tangible fixed assets.
 For the break-even calculation, the depreciation/impairment of certain tangible fixed assets is excluded from relevant expenses, except for depreciation/impairment of right-of-use assets that are operating leases.
 This adjustment will be visible in the CL/FFP IT Solution.

-If the licensee has any depreciation/impairment costs in respect of right-of-use assets that are operating leases, then any such costs must be separately disclosed as part of "Other operating expenses" and will be included in relevant expenses for the break-even calculation.
+If the licensee has any depreciation/impairment costs for right-of-use assets that are operating leases, they must be separately disclosed under 'other operating expenses' and will be included in relevant expenses for the breakeven calculation.

-10. Expenses - amortisation/impairment of intangible assets (excluding player registrations) - Annex X D (b)
+Expenses - amortisation/impairment of intangible assets (excluding player registrations) - Annex X D (b)

 Amortisation is the systematic allocation of the depreciable amount of an asset over its useful life, i.e. the period over which an asset is expected to be available for use by an entity.
-An impairment loss is the amount by which the carrying amount of an asset exceeds its fair value, less costs, if sold.
+An impairment loss is the amount by which the carrying amount of an asset exceeds its fair value, minus costs, if sold.